illinois-cs498gd/illinois-cs498gd.github.io/index.md

 #### Bi-Weekly Quizes ####
 There will be 8 short quizzes on PrairieLearn.
 These quizzes will be based on the lecture material.
 + **Each quiz can be taken up to 5 times with the maximum score reduced each attempt.
-The maximum credit on the $N$th attempt is $$100 - 10\times(N-1) **
+The maximum credit on the $$N$$th attempt is $$100 - 10\times(N-1)$$ **
-+ **They are due at midnight 7 days after they are assigned.**
++ **They are due at midnight 10 days after they are assigned.**

 #### Programming Assignments ####
-There will be 2 programming assignments that will
+There will be 2 programming assignments that will serve as an introduction to Unreal.

 #### Project ####
 The course project will be team-based with teams of 3 to 5 people working on a project.
 You will have a choice of what to implement, but your proposed project is expected to be related to game development in some way...typically it should be a game.
-The grading citeria and
+The grading citeria and development process are described on the Project page.

-The exams will be asynchronous and can be taken any time during the week assigned.
-They are time-limited, so once you start you will have 60 minutes to finish.
-They are open web - you can use any reference material you wish while taking the exam.
-You should not collaborate with other people.
-Any instances of collaboration will be considered a violation of academic integrity and will result in a 0 on the exam and a letter grade reduction in the final course grade.
-Also, the nature of the exam will make collaboration unhelpful - you will get a better grade working on your own rather than wasting time trying to work together.

-A second-chance exam will be offered the week after which will not be identical to the first exam but will cover the same topics.
-If taken, this exam will be for a maximum of 80% credit and can be used to replace the original exam score.

 #### 4 Credit Project ####

+Students

 ## Grades ##
 We will post grades on [Compass 2g](https://compass.illinois.edu){:target="_blank" rel="noopener"}.